Privacy and Confidentiality

 Profile picture of Kate Cotching

 Kate is a professional member of the Australian, New Zealand, Asia Creative Arts Therapist Association (ANZACATA), the peak professional body for the creative arts therapies in Australia, New Zealand and the Asia/Pacific region.
-She is also a member of the Australian Association of Social Workers (AASW).
+She is also an Accredited Mental Health Social Worker and member of the Australian Association of Social Workers (AASW).